wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-web-app-azure-portal.md

 [Azure Portal]: https://portal.azure.cn
 [Azure Marketplace]: /marketplace/

->[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
+>[AZURE.NOTE] If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.

 ## What's changed
-* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to App Service see: [Azure App Service and Its Impact on Existing Azure Services](/documentation/articles/app-service-changes-existing-services/)